Welcome on Board

 The Velvet Revolution changed the wine traditions: some people got back their land, other paid a fortune to erect a mansion house overlooking the fields of the preserve marshland, named Šur.

-The safari car takes you to a couple of places across the vineyards.
-You taste at least 3 types of fresh wines airy with the texture of specific soil characteristics.
-Heats promise to crown very good harvesting this year.
+The WINESAFARI comfortable off-road car takes you to a couple of places across the vineyards.
+You taste at least 3 types of wines airy with the texture of specific soil characteristics.